vmware-tanzu/community-edition/README.md

 ## Overview

+VMware Tanzu Community Edition is a full-featured, easy to manage Kubernetes platform for learners and users.
+It is a freely available, community supported, open source distribution of VMware Tanzu that can be installed and configured in minutes on your local workstation or your favorite cloud.

-Tanzu Community Edition (TCE) enables the creation of application platforms.
+Tanzu Community Edition enables the creation of application platforms.
 Application platforms are infrastructure, tooling, and services that foster a viable location to run applications and enable positive developer experiences.

-TCE does this by leveraging [Cluster API](https://cluster-api.sigs.k8s.io/) to provide declarative deployment and management of Kubernetes clusters.
+Tanzu Community Edition does this by leveraging [Cluster API](https://cluster-api.sigs.k8s.io/) to provide declarative deployment and management of Kubernetes clusters.
 Kubernetes acts as the foundation in which we orchestrate workloads.
-With this foundation in place, TCE enables the installation of platform packages that support applications running in clusters.
+With this foundation in place, Tanzu Community Edition enables the installation of platform packages that support applications running in clusters.

-TCE allows you to get bootstrapped by providing a set of opinionated building blocks.
+Tanzu Community Edition allows you to get bootstrapped by providing a set of opinionated building blocks.
 Additionally, it enables you to add or replace these with your own components.
 This flexibility enables you to produce application platforms that meet your unique requirements without having to start from scratch.